thanksrest/LearnRust/README.md

 ## 📜 License

-RustLearner is open-source and licensed under the [MIT License](LICENSE).
+LearnRust is open-source and licensed under the [MIT License](LICENSE).